massyfigini/HashnodeBlog/cm1q5p2o6000e09mkaax8bsvi.md

 * **Creating your affirmations**: Clarify what you truly want in each area of your life and why it's important to you.
 Identify who you need to become and which specific actions you need to take to make your vision a reality.
 Be specific, including the frequency, quantity, and timeframes of the actions.

-* **Incorporating inspiration**: Add quotes, philosophies, or strategies that inspire you to your affirmations to integrate them into your mindset and behavior.
+    Add quotes, philosophies, or strategies that inspire you to your affirmations to integrate them into your mindset and behavior.

 * **Writing and repeating affirmations**: Putting affirmations in writing helps you to move towards a desired mindset.
 Consistent repetition leads to acceptance by the subconscious mind, which changes thoughts, beliefs, and behaviors over time.